Table of Contents

 Pathophysiology of Cerebral Edema

-Injury and ischemia of the central nervous system can also release glutamate from the intracellular space to the extracellular space.
-This is the cause of cerebral edema in ischemic brain injury.
+Injury and ischemia of the central nervous system can also release glutamate from the intracellular space to the extracellular space, which is the cause of cerebral edema in ischemic brain injury.
 Direct cell injury is responsible for brain edema in traumatic brain injury.

-The effects of cerebral edema are as a direct result of the Monroe-Kellie doctrine that states that the cranial cavity is fixed in volume and contains the following components in fixed proportions such that increase in one must be followed by compensatory loss of another component in equal proportions.
+The effects of cerebral edema are a result of the process described by the Monroe-Kellie doctrine which states that an increase in one component of the cranial cavity must be followed by compensatory loss of another in equal proportions becuase the cranial cavity is fixed in volume, containing components in fixed proportions.
 The contents of the cranial cavity are:

 - Brain matter making up 1400 ml